-contracting delegate The person who has authority to execute a contract on behalf of a NSW Health agency. covered procurement A procurement that is covered by the EPP.
-EPP Direction The NSW Procurement Board Direction Enforceable Procurement Provisions ( PBD 2019-05 ) made under the Public Works and Procurement Act 1912 (NSW), as amended from time to time. existing procurement arrangements Means: whole-of-government and whole-of-heat whole-of-government prequalification so procurement lists agreements managed by other NSW Construction NSW Health agencies. schemes and financial delegate The person who has authority to commit to financial expenditure and grant relevant approval on behalf of a NSW Health agency. prequalification scheme A list of prequalified suppliers that meet minimum relevant experience and qualification standards to supply certain goods or services.
-PD2023_028 Issued: October 2023 Page 3 of 30 procurement delegate The person who has authority to approve specified procurement activities on behalf of a NSW Health agency. procurement list A list of prequalified suppliers that meet minimum experience and qualification standards to supply certain goods or services, including categories covered by the Enforceable Procurement Provisions Direction .
+contracting delegate The person who has authority to execute a contract on behalf of a NSW Health agency. covered procurement A procurement that is covered by the EPP .
+EPP Direction The NSW Procurement Board Direction Enforceable Procurement Provisions (PBD 2019-05) made under the Public Works and Procurement Act 1912 (NSW), as amended from time to time. existing procurement arrangements whole-of-government and whole-of-health contracts whole-of-government prequalification schemes and procurement lists agreements managed by other NSW Government or NSW Health agencies. financial delegate The person who has authority to commit to financial expenditure and grant relevant approval on behalf of a NSW Health agency. prequalification scheme A list of prequalified suppliers that meet minimum relevant experience and qualification standards to supply certain goods or services.

+procurement delegate The person who has authority to approve specified procurement activities on behalf of a NSW Health agency. procurement list A list of prequalified suppliers that meet minimum experience and qualification standards to supply certain goods or services, including categories covered by the Enforceable Procurement Provisions Direction .